-About 60 percent of the 900,000-barrel-a-day increase in non-OPEC supply in 2013 will come from North America, Citigroup estimates, as hydraulic fracturing, or fracking, allows the extraction of shale oil from rock formations in North Dakota, Oklahoma and Texas.
+About 60 percent of the 900,000 barrel-a-day increase in non-OPEC supply in 2013 will come from North America, Citigroup estimates, as hydraulic fracturing, or fracking, allow the extraction of shale oil from rock formations in North Dakota, Oklahoma and Texas.

-The boom in U.S. production has triggered an 8.1 percent drop this year in West Texas Intermediate crude, the nation’s benchmark grade.
-WTI has averaged $17.47 a barrel less than Brent this year, a record discount in annual terms, as new output floods into tanks at the U.S. storage hub in Cushing, Oklahoma.
-The price difference was $19.93 today.
+The boom in U.S. production has triggered a 10.3 percent drop this year in West Texas Intermediate crude, the nation’s benchmark grade.
+WTI has averaged $17.44 a barrel less than Brent this year, a record discount in annual terms, as new output floods into tanks at the U.S. storage hub in Cushing, Oklahoma.
+The price gap was $20.31 on Dec.
+21.

 Goldman Sachs Group Inc. said Dec.
-20 the spread between the two grades will narrow to $14 within three months, abandoning a prediction it would end the year at $4.
-The median of analyst forecasts compiled by Bloomberg are for the gap to narrow to $14.10, as flows accelerate through the Seaway pipeline, which connects Cushing with the Gulf Coast, the location of 50 percent of the nation’s refining capacity.
+20 the spread between the two grades will narrows to $14 a barrel within three months, abandoning a prediction it would end the year at $4.
+The median of analyst forecasts compiled by Bloomberg are for the difference to narrow to $14.10, as flows accelerate through the Seaway pipeline, which connects Cushing with the Gulf Coast, the location of 50 percent of the nation’s refining capacity.